 Absolutely!
-Our BSN for Registered Nurses concentration is a convenient and affordable option for working RNs, especially those with families.
-You can take the knowledge you received in your associates degree program and apply it toward a two-year program.
+Our Nursing for Registered Nurses (RN-to-BSN) program is a convenient and affordable option for working RNs, especially those with families.
+You can take the knowledge you received in your associate's degree or diploma program and apply it toward a two-year program.

 With the number of health care employers preferring to hire bachelor-prepared nurses increasing, getting your BSN degree can be a smart choice.
-Plus, becoming a bachelor-prepared nurse has never been easier with our 100% online option.
-An in-person option is also available for regional campus students.
+Plus, becoming a bachelor-prepared nurse has never been easier with our 100% online program.

 You’re not alone!
 Nursing is one of the fastest growing career fields in the United States.
 Many people who are unsatisfied with their current careers are looking for a more stable and fulfilling career.

-The Accelerated/Second Degree BSN sequence at Kent State is a great option for those who already have a bachelor’s degree.
-The sequence can be completed in as little as 15 months, and graduates are prepared to be professional nurses.
+The Accelerated Second Degree BSN concentration is a great option for those who already have a bachelor’s degree.
+The concentration can be completed in as little as 15 months, and graduates are well prepared to be professional nurses.

-An advanced practice nursing degree will allow you to work in a leadership role, and in some cases as a primary care provider.
+A graduate degree in advanced practice nursing will allow you to work in a leadership role, and in many cases as a primary care provider.